Fact-checking Trump's Mueller probe tweets

-(CNN)President Donald Trump took to Twitter on Tuesday to slam the leak of four dozen questions the special counsel Robert Mueller shared with his legal team, as reported by The New York Times.
+(CNN)President Donald Trump took to Twitter on Tuesday to slam the leak of four dozen questions special counsel Robert Mueller wants to ask the President, as reported by The New York Times.

-Mueller shared the questions with Trump's legal team as part of an effort to get the President to agree to sit for an interview as part of his investigation into Russian efforts to influence the 2016 campaign, allegations of coordination with the Trump campaign and questions of obstruction of justice.
+Trump's legal team compiled a list of questions the special counsel is interested in asking Trump after meeting with Mueller's legal team as part of an effort to get the President to agree to sit for an interview.
+The questions, like Mueller's investigation, relate to Russian efforts to influence the 2016 campaign, allegations of coordination with the Trump campaign and questions of obstruction of justice.

 But the President's public response to the questions botched two key facts: